openmm/openmmexampleplugin/README.md

 doesn't have a clean syntax for multi-line strings.

 This project (like OpenMM itself) uses a hybrid mechanism that provides the best of both approaches.
-The source code for the OpenCL and CUDA implementations each include a "kernels" directory.
-At build time, a CMake script loads every .cl (for OpenCL) or .cu (for CUDA) file contained in the directory and generates a class with all the file contents as strings.
-For example, the OpenCL kernels directory contains a single file called exampleForce.cl.
-You can put anything you want into this file, and then C++ code can access the content of that file as `OpenCLExampleKernelSources::exampleForce`.
-If you add more .cl files to this directory, correspondingly named variables will automatically be added to `OpenCLExampleKernelSources`.
+The source code for the kernels is found in the `platforms/common/src/kernels` directory.
+At build time, a CMake script loads every .cc file contained in the directory and generates a class with all the file contents as strings.
+For the example plugin, the directory contains a single file called exampleForce.cc.
+You can put anything you want into this file, and then C++ code can access the content of that file as `CommonExampleKernelSources::exampleForce`.
+If you add more .cc files to this directory, correspondingly named variables will automatically be added to `CommonExampleKernelSources`.

 Python API